FlyBoyA/Group-detection-Clustering-Master-s-Project-/README.md

 ### UCY Data Set

-The dataset used in this project is open source and it is uploaded on [Github](https://github.com/crowdbotp/OpenTraj/tree/master/datasets/UCY/zara01).
+The dataset used in this project is open source and it is uploaded in [Repository](https://github.com/crowdbotp/OpenTraj/tree/master/datasets/UCY/zara01).
 The dataset has been transformed into csv files uploaded in the dataset folder by using annotations provided with the dataset.

 ### Visualization